IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Data-Model--User.md

 ### CourseParticipant

-CourseParticipants are usually Students who participate in the Course (clarify: should Lecturers also be able to participate in Courses?).
+CourseParticipants are usually Students who participate in the Course.
 They can view published Content in Chapters, view and update their personal Course IT-Rex and earn rewards for various actions.
 Additionally they can play published Quizzes, which includes reading and playing LectureQuizzes, TurboQuiz and RexDuell.
+A lecturer account cannot participate in course.
+A student account is needed for that.

 ### CourseManager